josh-weston-g/Image-Palette-Extractor/README.md

 4. Choose what to do:
    - Reverse the color order
    - Sort by hue, saturation, or brightness
+   - Convert to complementary colors (opposite on the color wheel)
    - Filter dark/bright colors (exclude very dark or very light colors)
    - Copy RGB values to clipboard
    - Copy Hex values to clipboard